pyrmont/articles.inqk.net/src/_posts/2021-05-05-iphone-in-tailwind.md

 }
 ```

 And that's it!
 Thanks to Ahmed.
 You're a legend.
+If you're curious, the full text
+for the Flext product marketing page is [available on GitHub][repo].

 [Flext]: https://apps.inqk.net/flext/ "The product page for Flext"

+[original]: https://dev.to/fayaz/got-bored-and-made-iphone-12-with-tailwindcss-l4p "Read 'Got bored and made iPhone 12 with Tailwindcss'"

 [tw]: https://tailwindcss.com "The Tailwind CSS website"

-[original]: https://dev.to/fayaz/got-bored-and-made-iphone-12-with-tailwindcss-l4p "Read 'Got bored and made iPhone 12 with Tailwindcss'"
+[repo]: https://github.com/pyrmont/apps.inqk.net "The repository for apps.inqk.net on GitHub"